Sacred Classics

-Sacred Classics was a weekly two–hour radio show originating from WBVM-FM in Tampa, Florida, featuring choral and organ music from international venues.
+Sacred Classics was a weekly two-hour radio show originating from WBVM-FM in Tampa, Florida, featuring choral and organ music from international venues.
 Founded in October 1983, it was broadcast on Saturdays and Sundays, as well as streamed over the Internet at various times to accommodate listeners worldwide.
 The program was produced by Atlas Communications and hosted by Jim Howes, who used the thousands of pipe organ and choral recordings in his personal collection, gathered from his travels around the world.
-Programs typically included music from such diverse locations as England, Germany, South Africa, Riga, Latvia, and Sydney, Australia, along with prominent church choirs and organists in the U.S. Live organ concerts were also sponsored and recorded for later broadcast, as in 2004 when celebrated organist Frederick Swann performed at the 88-rank organ of St. Paul's Anglican Church in Bermuda.
+Programs typically included music from such diverse locations as England, Germany, South Africa, Latvia (Riga), and Australia (Sydney), along with prominent church choirs and organists in the U.S. Live organ concerts were also sponsored and recorded for later broadcast, as in 2004 when celebrated organist Frederick Swann performed at the 88-rank organ of St. Paul's Anglican Church in Bermuda.
 The final showed aired on September 26, 2021.

 Production

 Howes, who was a former executive director of the Bermuda International Airport (2002–2007) and St. Petersburg-Clearwater International Airport (1980–2001), produced the program at WBVM's studios in Florida.
-When he was in Bermuda, he told the Bermuda Sun, several weeks' programs were pre–recorded at a time during trips to his home in Florida, using his personal library.
+When he was in Bermuda, he told the Bermuda Sun, several weeks' programs were pre-recorded at a time during trips to his home in Florida, using his personal library.
 Howes regularly received emails from his audience in Europe, the Mideast, and the Philippines.

 Tom Derzypolski, then-vice president of WBVM-FM in Tampa, told the St. Petersburg Times in 1997 that the show is "extremely popular.
 Jim mixes some of the pieces that he picks up traveling around the world with some of the sacred classics.
 A lot of the selections that he broadcasts are literally not available.
 He provides a unique blend".
-Howes said he "enjoys conversing with the audience and providing sacred masterpieces performed at famous cathedrals and concert halls."
+Howes said he "enjoys conversing with the audience and providing sacred masterpieces performed at famous cathedrals and concert halls".

 On location live recordings were also occasionally broadcast.
-Past venues have included the Cathedral of Saint John the Divine, New York, the Ocean Grove Auditorium in New Jersey, St. Paul's Anglican Church in Bermuda, and Brown Memorial Presbyterian Church in Baltimore, Maryland.
+Past venues have included the Cathedral of St. John the Divine, New York, the Ocean Grove Auditorium in New Jersey, St. Paul's Anglican Church in Bermuda, and Brown Memorial Presbyterian Church in Baltimore, Maryland.
 Recordings made at prominent Florida churches were also featured.
 In 2021, for example, the choir and organ at Orlando's Mary, Queen of the Universe Shrine was broadcast, as well as Coral Ridge Presbyterian Church in Fort Lauderdale and the First Methodist Church of St. Petersburg.